-35. A provision for Central tance of Rs.
-70 crores has been made for the development of tribal people and areas under the Tribal sub-plan Additional pockets with a population of 10,000 and having at least 50 per cent tribal concentration will be identified, thus bringing nearly 75 per cent of the tribal population in eighteen States and Union territories the Tr bal sub-plan.
+A provision for Central assistance of Rs.
+70 crore has been made for the development of tribal people and areas under the Tribal sub-plan.
+Additional pockets with a population of 10,000 and having at least 50 per cent tribal concentration will be identified, thus, bringing nearly 75 per cent of the tribal population in eighteen States and Union territories within the Tribal sub-plan.
 Greater emphasis will be laid on selected programmes which can benefit the tribal families.

-36. I provision of about Rs.
-50 crores has been made in the annual Plan for 19 0-81 for providing house sites for the landless and weaker sections as par of the 20-Point Economic Frogramme.
-The Housing-cum-Rural Hut Construction Scheme for landless workers being operated under the 1evised Minimum Needs Programme provides not only for house sites but also assistance for the construction of huts.
+A provision of about Rs.
+50 crore has been made in the annual Plan for 1980-81 for providing house sites for the landless and weaker sections as part of the 20-Point Economic Programme.
+The Rural Housing-cum-Hut Construction Scheme for landless workers being operated under the revised Minimum Needs Programme provides not only for house sites but also assistance for the construction of huts.
 This provision will be supplemented under the National Rural Employment Programme which will cover community housing projects in rural areas.
-Nearly 8 lakh landless families expected to benefit under this scheme.
+Nearly 8 lakh landless families are expected to benefit under this scheme.

-37. Since India lives in its villages and nearly 70 per cent of its population derives its livelihood from agriculture, the prosperity of the country depends upon the modernisation of agriculture.
+Since India lives in its villages and nearly 70 per cent of its population derives its livelihood from agriculture, the prosperity of the country depends upon the modernisation of agriculture.
 The year 1979-80 is a grim reminder of the importance of the performance of agriculture to the development of the Indian economy.
 The Plan outlay on agriculture and rural development in the current year is being increased to Rs.
-2,247 crores from Rs.
-1811 crores in 1979-80.
+2,247 crore from Rs.
+1,811 crore in 1979-80.
 This includes the provision in the Central Plan of Rs.
-158 crores for Small Farmers Development Agency, Drought Prone Areas Programme, integrated Rural Development etc.; Rs.
-32 crpres for better exploitation of inland marine fish potential; Rs.
-54 crores for Operation Flood II Project; Rs. crores for schemes of agricultural research and education oriented towards improving agricultural productivity through better seeds, better agronomic practices, better water management and better use of fertilizers other essential inputs; and a sum Rs 10 creres to increase the production of oilseeds to reach a target of 12 million tonnes.
+158 crore for Small Farmers Development Agency, Drought Prone Areas Programme, Integrated Rural Development, etc.; Rs.
+32 crore for better exploitation of inland and marine fish potential; Rs.
+54 crore for Operation Flood II Project; Rs.
+59 crore for schemes of agricultural research and education-oriented towards improving agricultural productivity through better seeds, better agronomic practices, better water management and better use of fertilizers and other essential inputs; and a sum of Rs.
+10 crore to increase the production of oilseeds to reach a target of 12 million ton.

-38. The current levels of tional prices of oil and bil products have highlighted the importance other fuels.
-Forests can play an impertant part in providing one such ·uel.
+The current levels of international prices of oil and oil products have highlighted the importance of other fuels.
+Forests can play an important part in providing one such fuel.
 As forests in India have suffered fast destruction by people in their search for fuel it is essential that people's participation in the development of forests is secured on an urgent basis.
-Social forestry in villages will besides meeting the energy requirements of the people also provide additional emplcyment.
-The raising of fuel fodder is proposed to be made a part of Minimum Needs Programme it will receive high priority in National Rural Employment Programme.
+Social forestry in villages will besides meeting the energy requirements of the people also provide additional employment.
+The raising of fuel and fodder is proposed to be made a part of Minimum Needs Programme and it will receive high priority in the National Rural Employment Programme.